Showtime (basketball): Showtime era

 McKinney coached the Lakers for only 13 games before he was involved in a serious bike accident during the 1979–80 season.
 The Lakers replaced him with assistant Paul Westhead, who led the Lakers that season to their first championship in almost a decade.
 Westhead used McKinney's offense, a creative and spontaneous offense that defined Showtime.
-However, he started altering the offense the following season.
+For the 1980-81 season, despite missing Magic Johnson for 45 games due to a knee injury, the Lakers still managed an impressive 54–28 record during the regular season, and they were the #3 seed for the playoffs where they were eliminated by the underdog Houston Rockets eliminated in a best-of-three first round series two games to one.
+Westhead started altering the offense for the 1981-82 season.
 The team started the 1981–82 season at 7–4, but six of those wins were by four points or fewer, and the media criticized Westhead's more-structured offense.
 Although they had won five in a row, Buss was also disenchanted with the offense and then Johnson, frustrated with Westhead and his system, asked to be traded.
 Instead, Westhead was fired and replaced by Pat Riley.
 The Lakers' up-tempo style was restored under Riley, and they won another championship that season.

 Riley led the Lakers to four championships.
 Dressed in sleek Italian suits with his hair slicked back with mousse, he added to the team's Hollywood image.
 Riley was also innovative on defense; he was one of the first coaches to employ a 1-3-1 half-court trap to pick up the pace of the game.
 Though the Showtime Lakers were known for their offense, they won championships with their defense.
 In Cooper, they had one of the top defensive stoppers in the game.
 The league-wide perception was that the Lakers played with finesse and were not physical enough to win in the playoffs.
-Riley's mantra was "no rebounds, no rings", reinforcing the need to fight for rebounds in order to win championships.
+Riley's mantra was "no rebounds, no rings".